sopelj/hass-ember-mug-component/README.md

 ## Caveats / known issues:

-- The services to change mug values only works if the mug has been set up in the Ember app initially.
+- The services to change mug values may only work if the mug has been set up in the Ember app initially.
-- If you have another device paired with it like your phone it will cause it to disconnect, so you need to remove it from that device.
+- If you have another device paired with it, like your phone, it will cause it to disconnect, so you need to remove it from that device.
-- This maintains a connection to your mug which:
-    - may affect battery
+- This maintains a connection to your mug which may affect battery
-    - may interfere with other local bluetooth integrations as it can only maintain one connection at a time.
-- With Bluetooth Proxies you may have to put it into pairing mode manually if it disconnects
+- With Bluetooth Proxies you may have to put it into pairing mode manually if the battery fully dies.

 ## Examples